EnhancedNetwork/TOHE-Docs/changelogs/Beta.md

 When playing on InnerSloth official servers, please be aware that the Rate Limit anti-cheat system may cause compatibility issues with most mods, leading to unexpected in-game problems that wouldn't occur on modded regions.
 There's also a small chance the anti-cheat system could flag you.<br>
 If you experience any of these issues, feel free to submit a bug report through our Discord, and we'll do our best to resolve it.<br>
 Once Innersloth reactivates its Rate Limit anti-cheat, Rate Limit Bypasses will be automatically enforced.<br>
 Remember, this may cause unexpected issues on official servers, such as unhidden messages from guessers, delayed player name updates, packet loss resulting in missed updates, occasional black screens after meetings, and very slow loading times.
 If you continue to play with this option enabled, please be aware that the server may become unstable, and there is a slight chance of being flagged by the anti-cheat system.
-We will do our best to address these issues, but please understand that some may be beyond our control.<br>
+We will do our best to address these issues, but please understand that some may be beyond our control.</b><br>

 = <font color=#1376f0><b>BUG FIX</b></font>: Fixed all roles using the Unshift ability<br>
 = <font color=#1376f0><b>BUG FIX</b></font>: Fixed bug when Retributionist and Nemesis can see roles by command, even when the setting is disabled<br>